 I recommend buying the ticket that gives you access to everything on offer, although if your budget is tight or you are short on time, then I wouldn’t miss the main museum exhibits and the stable.

-These are the few highlights that I covered during my 4-day stay in Munich and were moreover recommended to me by Munich Tourism.
-Though I know is a lot more to see and do there, covering these, as I personally found, can more or less complete your holiday in Munich.
+These are the few highlights that I covered during my 4-day stay in the town and were moreover recommended to me by Germany Tourism.
+Though I know and visited more Munich tourist attractions, these are the ones I loved the most.